 Lead tracking and measurement

 Tracking clicks, visits and opens provide only basic information on leads.
 Having a deeper understanding of your leads will bring in better results.
-Tracking data such as lead intent, persona and stage in the buyer’s journey are much better insights that, when integrated with automation, provide a personalised and relevant experience to leads.
+Tracking data such as lead intent, persona and stage in the customer journey are much better insights that, when integrated with automation, provide a personalised and relevant experience to leads.

 Automated lead nurturing keeps track of your leads, their activities and flows through your buyer funnel – alerting your team to take any manual actions at just the right time.
 On that note, not every action in an automated process needs to be templated.
 Basic automation that simply monitor and notify your team can be just as effective.